FunKey-Project/FunKey-Project.github.io/docs/developer_guide/tutorials/build_system/write_image.md

 ## How to Update the FunKey S Firmware

-It is possible to update the **FunKey-S** over USB, please follow the steps described in the [Firmware Upgrade][1] section.
+It is possible to update the **FunKey S** over USB, please follow the steps described in the [Firmware Upgrade][1] section.

 [1]: /user_manual/tutorials/software/firmware_update/